 Business successor to C. Runs most of the world’s banking, insurance and accounting software on hardware.
 Makes you throw out everything you thought you knew about computers, which means consultants who write this language make tons of money.

-Successor to C allowing for Object Oriented Programming and templates.
-The foundation for many essential systems.
+Successor to C allowing for Object Oriented Programming, templates and other more questionable features.
+The foundation for many essential systems and the cause of much anguish.

 Let’s people define their own domain specific languages.
 In theory, extremely powerful.
 In practice, makes reading someone else’s code extremely painful.
 I don’t trust anyone’s opinion on it, unless they’ve also written a large program in OCaml.